rackerlabs/support-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

     </log4j:configuration>

-For information about how to locate the **log4cxx.xml** configuration file on Windows or Linux, see the "Locations of Cloud Backup agent files" section of this article.
+For information about how to locate the **log4cxx.xml** configuration file on Windows&reg; or Linux&reg;, see the "Locations of Cloud Backup agent files" section of this article.

 ### Agent logging operations